Yogesh01000100/BSCchainexplorer/README.md

 # BSCchainexplorer
-This JavaScript project is an application that can be used to fetch data from the BSCScan mainnet API.
+This is a web application that can be used to fetch data from the BSCScan mainnet using it's free developer API.
 The application retrieves a list of transactions from a given startblock and endblock and then filters out the addresses with a balance higher than 2BNB.

 Once the data has been retrieved, it can be downloaded into a .csv file.